qrti/tosh/README.md

 #### Dashboard Configuration

-dashboard configuration is done in [config.ini](https://github.com/qrti/tosh/blob/master/source/comfig.ini).
-Grid size, tiles, shapes, colors, commands, start app, command line and some flags can be set.
-Instructions are given in the example file's comments.
+dashboard configuration is done in [config.ini](https://github.com/qrti/tosh/blob/master/source/comfig.ini), grid size, tiles, shapes, colors, commands, start app, command line and some flags can be set, instructions are given in the example file's comments

 **symbols and functions** (used in example)